simdjson/simdjson_talks/cppcon2025/proposal.md

 With languages like Java, C#, Zig, Rust, or Python, JSON serialization and deserialization typically requires far less work.
 In particular, Rust's serde library blends convenience with high speed.
 We wish for a C++ library to automatically handle JSON production and consumption, seamlessly tied to native data structures.
 It is not merely to simplify life for developers; it is also about crafting code that is both fast and solid, generated at compile time by a battle-tested library.

 Thankfully, C++ might soon be getting reflective metaprogramming ([PR2996](https://github.com/cplusplus/papers/issues/1668)).
 Leveraging the [experimental Bloomberg LLVM fork](https://github.com/bloomberg/clang-p2996) with reflective metaprogramming, we have built a full-fledged implementation—complete with tests, benchmarks, and documentation.
-Our goal is production-ready code the moment mainstream compilers catch up.
+Our goal is to have production-ready code the moment mainstream compilers catch up.
 The results speak for themselves: we are parsing JSON directly into C++ structures at gigabytes per second, outpacing even mature heavyweights like Rust's serde.
 Better yet, the conversion between C++ data structures and JSON is fully automated, thanks to metaprogramming.
 It has the potential to be a leap forward for C++ in the data-driven age.
 Unfortunately, there are still problems and limitations: we present them and provide some solutions.

 ## Outline